m3db/m3/docs/troubleshooting/index.md

 ## What to do if my M3DB node is OOM’ing?

-1. Ensure that you are not co-locating coordinator, etcd or query nodes with your m3db nodes.
+1. Ensure that you are not co-locating coordinator, etcd or query nodes with your M3DB nodes.
 Colocation or embedded mode is fine for a development environment, but highly discouraged in production.
 2. Check to make sure you are running adequate block sizes based on the retention of your namespace.
 See [namespace configuration](../operational_guide/namespace_configuration.md) for more information.
-3. Ensure that you have 30-40% memory overhead in the normal running state.
+3. Ensure that you use at most 50-60% memory utilization in the normal running state.
 You want to ensure enough overhead to handle bursts of metrics, especially ones with new IDs as those will take more memory initially.
-4. High cardinality metrics can also lead to OOMs especially if you are not adequatly provisioned.
-If you have high cardinality metrics such as ones containing UUIDs or timestamps as tag values, you should consider eliminating or lessening these.
+4. High cardinality metrics can also lead to OOMs especially if you are not adequately provisioned.
+If you have many unique timeseries such as ones containing UUIDs or timestamps as tag values, you should consider mitigating their cardinality.